 Little is currently known about how different farming activities can affect soil organic carbon.
 To clarify the state of knowledge, EviEM recently published a systematic map of all evidence relating to the impacts of arable farmland management on soil organic carbon in temperate regions.

 Review of how different farming practices affect long-term soil carbon sequestration

 The systematic map identified 53 studies that presented long-term time series data (studies lasting 30 years or more with 3 or more measurements of soil carbon over time).
 Such data provides detailed information on the rates of change of carbon storage, and will allow us to examine which individual and combined practices are best for preserving or increasing soil organic carbon.

-This review will examine studies that provide long-term continuous measurements of soil organic carbon for various different agricultural practices on arable land.
+This review examines studies that provide long-term continuous measurements of soil organic carbon for various different agricultural practices on arable land.
 Following critical appraisal of study reliability, data will be extracted and complex statistical tools will be used to compare carbon accumulation or loss curves using meta-analysis.

-This review is also currently underway, and the systematic review protocol has been published in the journal Environmental Evidence (see link in the margin at right).
+A protocol for the systematic review has been published in the Environmental Evidence journal (see link in the margin at right).

 Katarina Hedlund (Chair), Centre for Environmental and Climate Research, Lund University, Sweden

 Helene Bracht Jørgensen, Department of Biology, Lund University, Sweden

 Louise E. Jackson, Department of Land, Air and Water Resources, University of California, Davis, USA